johannes-b/monolith/Readme.md

 # Ticket Monster Monolith to Microservices

-This is project is a monorepo of projects that illustrate migrating a monolith application to microservices.
+This is project is a monorepo of projects that illustrate migrating a monolith application to microservices on Cloud Foundry.

-The motivation for the patterns used in this repo are articulated in detail in [this blog post](http://blog.christianposta.com/microservices/low-risk-monolith-to-microservice-evolution/)
+The blog series that explains this migration journey can be found here: [this blog series](https://blog-authoring.lab.dynatrace.org/news/blog/fearless-monolith-to-microservices-migration-a-guided-journey/)

-## Quick start
+## Overview

-Whether using Kubernetes or OpenShift Origin, make sure you have [Istio installed](https://istio.io/docs/setup/kubernetes/quick-start.html) .

-Check the [deployment](./deployment) folder.
-In here we have scripts for deploying to [Kubernetes](http://kubernetes.io) and [OpenShift Origin](https://www.openshift.org).
-In the `$platform/demo/` folder is step-by-step instructions for running the demo.

-## Getting started with the projects

 There are a series of projects used to illustrate a migration to microservices from a Java EE monolith.